VitalyChe/koa-rest/README.md

 This code boilerplate was developed to build RESTful micro-services for online educational project [univeroom.com](http://univeroom.com)

-To run in development:
+To run in development:gulp dev
-gulp dev